-I am an Associate Professor of Latin American Literature and Creative Writing in the Department of Social Sciences and Humanities at the Universidad San Francisco de Quito.
+I am an professor and researcher of Latin American Literature and Creative Writing in the Department of Social Sciences and Humanities at the Universidad San Francisco de Quito.
 My current research focuses on the history of Ecuadorian Children’s Literature and community-based arts pedagogies.
 Some of the undergraduate classes I teach are: Ecuadorian Poetry, Poetry and Film, Children’s and Youth Literature, Ecuadorian Children’s Literature, Brazilian Literature, Introduction to Fiction, Oral History and Digital Storytelling, and Literary Essay.

 In 2012, I obtained my PhD from the Department of Spanish and Portuguese at The University of Texas at Austin.
 My dissertation focused on the emergence and failure of liberal projects in Ecuador and Brazil and their representation in late nineteenth- and early twentieth-century literary works.
 Prior to being admitted to candidacy, I earned my Master of Arts in Hispanic Literature from the same institution.
 Alongside with my interest and research on Latin American literatures and cultures, I completed a portfolio in Nonprofit Studies at the LBJ School of Public Affairs.